evancohen/docs.smart-mirror.io/docs/installing_raspbian.md

 **These instructions are specific to the Raspberry Pi 2 and 3**

 To get started I suggest a clean install of Raspbian.
-You can snag a fresh copy of Jessie (recommended, it's the future) or Wheezy from the [Raspbian Download Page](https://www.raspberrypi.org/downloads/raspbian/).
+You can snag a fresh copy of Jessie w/ Pixel [Raspbian Download Page](https://www.raspberrypi.org/downloads/raspbian/).
 Make sure to download the **Full desktop image**.
 Do not use NOOBS to install Raspbian.

 For instructions on how to install Raspbian see [How To Install Raspbian(full)](docs/howto/how_to_install_raspbianfull.md).